Disquisition Templates and Forms

-Your disquisition must meet the Graduate School’s requirements for formatting and construction in order to obtain final approval.
-These requirements are intended to maintain a consistent standard of quality among all published NDSU disquisitions and to make sure that your disquisition reflects well upon your work as a student.
+Your disquisition must meet the Graduate School’s requirements for formatting and construction in order to be approved and published.
+These requirements maintain a consistent standard of quality among all published NDSU disquisitions and to make sure that your disquisition reflects well upon your work as a student.
+In addition, they ensure your document meets NDUS and federal requirements for digital accessibility.

 NDSU Disquisition Templates

-NDSU’s disquisition templates are designed to minimize the work you need to do to complete your dissertation, thesis, or Master’s paper.
-We maintain Word templates for both numbered headings and non-numbered headings, each with pre-formatted styles that can be used to format your content and produce a document that complies with our formatting and accessibility requirements.
+Our Word and LaTeX disquisition templates are designed to minimize the work you need to do to complete your dissertation, thesis, or paper.
+Our templates use preset styles that can be used to quickly format your content and produce a document that complies with our formatting and accessibility requirements.
+If you have received a template from your department, advisor, or colleague, we recommend downloading a new template from this page and transferring your content into it before you begin formatting, as the template may be out-of-date or non-conformant; additionally, the Center for Writers offers only limited support for documents created with non-CFW templates.

-While our templates have been designed to help you format your disquisition, they are complex documents with interconnected settings that use features you may not be familiar with.
+While our templates have been designed to help you format your disquisition, they are complex documents with interconnected settings and may use features you are not familiar with.
 You can find our manual that explains how to use the styles and automated features of our templates below, as well as a style cheat sheet.
-We highly recommend reviewing them as you begin formatting your document.
+Before you begin formatting your document, we highly recommend reviewing these.

 You can also find a video demonstration of the templates and related topics in our Word Crash Course video series.